Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 1. Finally, you can monitor the responses from the CoffeePotDevice App in the "**Device Explorer**" as shown below:

     ![Monitor Responses](images/MonitorResponsesInDeviceExplorer.png)

 ---

+<a name="testingcode"></a>

+## Testing with the supplied .net or node.js CoffeeClient code

+This repo contains working versions of the .NET and Node.js code attendees create to recieve device to cloud messages and send cloud to device messages.
+The code to create a device as well as for the simulated device is not supplied here because it isn't used for the coffee pot portion of the lab.

+---